canro91/canro91.github.io/_posts/2022-12-02-ValidateInputParameters.md

 }
 ```

-Even better, what if the `AddFeature()` method has an overload that receives the expected configuration value?
+Even better, what if the `AddFeature()` method had an overload that receives the expected configuration value?
 Something like `AddFeature(AnyConfigOptions options)`.
 This way, the client of that package could decide the source of those options.
 Either read them from a configuration file or hardcode them.

 The book "Growing Object-Oriented Software Guided by Tests" suggests having a `StupidProgrammerMistakeException` or a specific exception for this type of scenario: missing configuration values.
 This would be a good use case for that exception type.